hunzee8/Correcto/README.md

      1. Finds all words in the Trie that start with the same prefix.
      2. Uses the Levenshtein distance to rank similar words.
      3. Suggests the closest matches based on the dynamic threshold.

 ### Algorithm in Simple Terms
-Imagine you’re typing a word, but you make a typo.
-The program tries to help you by:
+Imagine you’re typing a word, but you make a typo. **Correcto** tries to help you by:
 1. **Looking up the word in a dictionary** (stored in a Trie for fast searching).
 2. If the word is misspelled, it **finds similar words** by:
    - Checking words that start with the same letters (using the Trie).